 Xiangling may not do the most melee damage with only her Polearm, but there’s no disputing that she’s one of Genshin Impact’s greatest Pyros.
 Her elemental talent summons a fire-breathing teddy bear that auto-targets her, and her elemental burst covers her in flames for up to 10 seconds.

 The Prinzessin of Electro Damage, FISCHL, has the unique power to summon Oz, her familiar, to the battlefield.
-Although Fischl’s constellation and skill upgrades are required to optimize Oz’s Electro damage output, this ability has a lot of potential and is great for producing Electro-infused elemental reactions.
+Although Fischl’s constellation and skill upgrades are required to optimize Oz’s Electro damage output, this ability has a lot of potentials and is great for producing Electro-infused elemental reactions.
 Here’s where you can learn how to make the greatest Genshin Impact Fischl build.

 Although this Hydro Catalyst character has the lowest basic attack of all of the Genshin Impact characters, she is a superb healer.
 She may use her elemental talent to heal players one by one or use her elemental burst to heal the whole team at once.
 She also produces the ‘wet’ state, rendering her healing ineffective against Cryo opponents.